Audrey Tang: Early life

-Tang was born in Taipei to father Tang Kuang-hua and mother Lee Ya-ching.
+Tang was born in Taipei.
+Her father, Tang Kuang-hua, and mother, Lee Ya-ching, were both writers at the China Times.
 When she was four, she was diagnosed with a heart condition that had a 50% survival rate.'
 Lee Ya-ching helped develop Taiwan's first consumer co-operative, and co-developed an experimental primary school employing indigenous teachers.
 Tang was a child prodigy, reading works of classical literature before the age of five, advanced mathematics before six, and programming before eight.
-Initially, she coded in pencil and paper because she didn’t have a computer.
+Initially, she coded in pencil and paper because she didn't have a computer.
 She began to learn Perl at age 12.
 Tang spent part of her childhood in Germany.
 Two years later, she dropped out of junior high school, unable to adapt to student life.
-Tang’s head teacher encouraged her to go to university and later do research at Harvard, but Tang didn’t see the point as she was already informally working with researchers from Harvard and Stanford.
+Tang's head teacher encouraged her to go to university and later do research at Harvard, but Tang didn't see the point as she was already informally working with researchers from Harvard and Stanford.
 By the year 2000, at the age of 19, Tang had already held positions in software companies, and worked in California's Silicon Valley as an entrepreneur.

 In late 2005, Tang began transitioning to female, including changing her English and Chinese names, citing a need to reconcile her outward appearance with her self-image.
 In 2017, Tang said, "I've been shutting reality off, and lived almost exclusively on the net for many years, because my brain knows for sure that I am a woman, but the social expectations demand otherwise."
 In 2019, Tang identified as "post-gender" or non-binary, responding to a request regarding pronoun preferences with "What's important here is not which pronouns you use, but the experience...about those pronouns...
 I'm not just non-binary.
 I'm really whatever, so do whatever."

 The television news channel ETToday reported that Tang has an IQ of 180.
 Tang has been a vocal proponent for autodidacticism and anarchism.

 Free software contributions

-Tang initiated and led the Pugs project, a joint effort from the Haskell and Perl programming language communities to implement the Perl 6 language; Tang also made contributions to internationalization and localization efforts for several Free Software programs, including SVK (a version-control software written in Perl for which Tang also wrote a large portion of the code), Request Tracker, and Slash, created Ethercalc, building on Dan Bricklin's work on WikiCalc and their work together on SocialCalc, as well as heading Traditional Chinese translation efforts for various open source-related books.
+Tang initiated and led the Pugs project, a joint effort from the Haskell and Perl programming language communities to implement the Perl 6 language; Tang also made contributions to internationalization and localization efforts for several free software projects, including SVK (a version-control software written in Perl for which Tang also wrote a large portion of the code), Request Tracker, and Slash, created Ethercalc, building on Dan Bricklin's work on WikiCalc and their work together on SocialCalc, as well as heading Traditional Chinese translation efforts for various open source-related books.

 On CPAN, Tang initiated over 100 Perl projects between June 2001 and July 2006, including the popular Perl Archive Toolkit (PAR), a cross-platform packaging and deployment tool for Perl 5.
 Tang is also responsible for setting up smoke test and digital signature systems for CPAN.
 In October 2005, Tang was a speaker at O'Reilly Media's European Open Source Convention in Amsterdam.